Graylog2/documentation/pages/architecture.rst

 spooling all incoming messages to disk immediately and is able to buffer load spikes just at least as good as Graylog Radio was, but with less dependencies and maintenance overhead.

-If you are running a setup with Graylog Radio we recommed to shut down the Graylog Radio architecture including AMQP or Kafka brokers completely and directly send messages to the `graylog-server` nodes.
+If you are running a setup with Graylog Radio we recommend to shut down the Graylog Radio architecture including AMQP or Kafka brokers completely and directly send messages to the `graylog-server` nodes.
 If you have been using Graylog Radio for load balancing, you should now put a classic load balancer in front of your `graylog-server` nodes.